BatelBB/Analysis-Design-of-Software-Systems---Course-Prioject/docs/INSTRUCTIONS.md

 As of now, employees are authenticated only by their ID.
 Not using passwords allows to use the service with authentication methods not involving passwords, such as TOTP or hardware keys.

+Any user, including unauthenticated users, can perform this command.

 #### Usage

 ```